 Helping Your Child Stay Calm

 We understand that children can become anxious or fearful when it comes to treating a cavity.
 Holding their hand during treatment can help to keep them calmer.
 You can also bring a comfort item from home for them to hold.
-If they are exceptionally nervous, sedation may be recommended to help them remain calm and allow us to perform treatment in a safe and effective manner.

 If you notice any symptoms of tooth decay in the teeth of your child, it is important that you get them treatment right away.
 The sooner decay is treated, the easier, and less invasive, the treatment is.
 For more information, and to schedule an appointment for your child, call The Elmwood Dental Group LLC at (860) 331-8748 today.